ArdFlamingo/star-wars-squadrons-like-unity-game/README.md

 This is what I've been working on these past days with the Unity game engine :)

-So far only a video (it's in the releases section) but I'll release code when I'm finished
+Videos in the Releases section

 No external assets; completely my code